akvo/akvo-flow-docs/docs/dashboard/4-data.rst

    Format for uploading cascade resource data

 The first column has the lowest level administrative area names, the next column has the next level up, etc. Importantly, the lowest level names are repeated for each row.
-IMPORTANT - the file should NOT have a first row, it the role of a header, with the names of the levels.
+IMPORTANT - the file should NOT have a first row, in the role of a header, with the names of the levels.
 These need to be provided later in the user interface.

 In some cases, codes are available for the various levels as well.
 If these are available, the format of the file should be like this: